AzhamProdLive/AzhamProdLive/README.md

 - 🌱 I’m currently learning Management & Maintenance of IT Structures at CESI Engineering school and I am in an Internship at Groupe Intuis.

-- 🗣️ My native language is French and I do speak English too, but as you can see I'm mostly speaking English, as it's the language I do understand the most.
+- 🗣️ My native language is French and I do speak English too, but as you can see I'm mostly speaking English.

 - 👯 I’m looking to collaborate on [WPC-Useful-Box](https://github.com/AzhamProdLive/WPC-Useful-Box).